 Know How To Recycle A Catalytic Converter for Scrap

-If you had a catalytic converter replaced on your vehicle or you are looking to make some money with them for scrap value, there are some things you should know.
-It’s important to know what to do when you are recycling a catalytic converter for scrap.
-When you are searching for a scrap yard to bring your catalytic converter to for money, you need to know what to do with it, what it’s worth, and any other things you yard may ask you about it.
-There are a few basic and simple steps to keep in mind when you are preparing your catalytic converters for scrap.
+If you had a catalytic converter replaced on your vehicle and you’re looking to make some money with them for scrap value, there are some things you should know.
+Knowing what to do when recycling a catalytic converter for scrap is important.
+There are a few basic and simple steps to remember when preparing your catalytic converters for scrap.

 What kind of vehicle is your catalytic converter from?
 Knowing the year, make, and model of the vehicle can be easy for you and for the yard you are looking to sell it to.
 Not only will you have the information needed to ask for a relative quote, but the yards will have a better idea of what kind of catalytic converter you have.
 This will help everyone involved get a fair price for the catalytic converter.

-Also it is beneficial for you if you want to begin to do some research online for what they could be worth in scrap.
-Sometimes catalytic converters also have a serial number on the outside of the shell and that may be some information that the scrap yard is looking for to give you a more accurate quote.
-So if you are able to identify the serial number on the outside of the catalytic converter you will can give that information to your scrap yard to give you a more accurate price quote.
+Also, it is beneficial for you if you want to begin to do some research online for what they could be worth in scrap.
+Sometimes catalytic converters also have a serial number outside of the shell, which can be sent to the team at RRCats.com.
+Serial numbers on the converters help RRCats determine the number of precious metals inside the converter for scrap value.

 2. Aftermarket or Original? – Makes A Big Difference In Prices

-When you are looking to sell you catalytic converter for scrap, knowing the year, make, and model is good, but so is the origin of it.
-If the catalytic converter you have has been replaced and you are looking to scrap the original from the vehicle, you can expect a higher price for scrap value.
-If you have an aftermarket catalytic converter (installed after factory construction of the vehicle), you can expect to get a lower price for scrap value.
+When you are looking to sell your catalytic converter for scrap, knowing the year, make, and model is good, but so is the origin of it.
+If the catalytic converter has been replaced and you are looking to scrap the original from the vehicle, you can expect a higher price for scrap value.
+If you have an aftermarket catalytic converter (installed after factory construction of the vehicle), you can expect a lower price for scrap value.

-The reason there is a price difference is because of the precious metals inside.
-There are many precious metals that clean the air that passes through the catalytic converter and those metals is what makes it worth money.
-Factories have certain standards and regulations they have to follow when creating catalytic converters with the right materials, however aftermarket manufacturers do not.
-Therefore, there are less precious metals inside of the aftermarket catalytic converters which will results in lower scrap prices for aftermarket cats.
+There is a price difference because of the precious metals inside.
+Many precious metals clean the air that passes through the catalytic converter, and those metals make it worth money.
+Factories have certain standards and regulations when creating catalytic converters with the right materials.
+However, aftermarket manufacturers do not.
+Therefore, fewer precious metals are inside the aftermarket catalytic converters, resulting in lower scrap prices for aftermarket cats.

 3. Don’t Take The Honeycomb Out

-When you look inside the catalytic converters you will see a mesh-like structure inside.
-That is called the honeycomb which filters the exhaust fumes of your vehicle by different reactions between the different precious metals inside.
-The honeycomb is where the precious metals ‘live’ and many inexperienced scrappers immediately want to remove the honeycomb from the shell of the catalytic converter.
+When you look inside the catalytic converters, you will see a mesh-like structure.
+That is called the honeycomb, which filters the exhaust fumes of your vehicle by different reactions between the different precious metals inside.
+The honeycomb is where the precious metals ‘live’, and many inexperienced scrappers immediately want to remove the honeycomb from the shell of the catalytic converter.
 This is a BIG no-no.